marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 }
 ```

-When you run such functional test, your JVM waits for remote debugger, connect to it.
+When you run such functional test, your JVM waits for the remote debugger and connects to it.
 Inside IntelliJ add project `Remote`, define the same port as in the test (usually `5005`), select use module classpath: your sources and click debug.

 # Logging
 It is critical to add logging to a service.
-Without it you are completely blind if there is any error.
+Without it, you are completely blind if there is any error.
 Don't forget to add logger.

 ```
   .withLogConsumer(new Slf4jLogConsumer(LOGGER).withPrefix("Service"))
 ```

 # Stopping images
-One of the biggest advantage of TestContainers library is a fact that there is a `Ryuk` containers which stops all other containers when initial JVM process dies.
+One of the biggest advantage of TestContainers library is the fact that there is a `Ryuk` container which stops all other containers when an initial JVM process dies.
 It protects us from unwanted zombie containers (and networks, volumes) in the system.
-But if you run docker images from multiple maven modules, `Ryuk` image can be too slow and build can crash.
+But if you run docker images from multiple maven modules, `Ryuk` image can be too slow and the build can crash.
-That's why I additionally specify `shutdownHook` which stops all docker images when tests are over.
+That's why I additionally specify `shutdownHook`, which stops all docker images when tests are over.

-# Example of Functional Test
+# Example of a functional test

 The example of functional tests can look like below.
-The testing method uses many helper methods to simplify test.
+The testing method uses many helper methods to simplify the test.
 In my opinion this is a key factor: create helper methods to make the code readable.

 ```java
 public class AccountFunctionalTest extends AbstractFunctionalTest {